Odhise Grillo: Biography

-He started to work at the humor magazine, Hosteni, and later at the Naim Frashëri Publishing House as an editor for children's publications until he retired, although he went back to editing and writing at the Publishing House "Toena".
+He started to work at the humour magazine, Hosteni, and later at the Naim Frashëri Publishing House as an editor for children's publications until he retired, although he went back to editing and writing at the Publishing House "Toena".
 He had publications in the magazines Drita, "Nëntori", "Ylli", "Zëri i Rinisë", Hosteni, Pionieri, "Fatosi", "Yllkat", and "Bota e fëmijëve".
 He was president of the International Association of Children's Writers, also a professor at the University of Tirana and the Aleksandër Xhuvani University.
 He was a recipient of many national literary prizes in Albania.
 Internationally he was translated into Greek, Macedonian, Italian, French, Dutch, and Arabic.